-Welsh construction generates 10% of the country's GDP drawing on an extensive supply chain of over 13,000 employing in the region of 112,000 people
+Welsh construction generates 10% of the country's GDP, drawing on an extensive supply chain of over 13,000 businesses employing in the region of 112,000 people

 Constructing Excellence in Wales is the united voice of Welsh construction, representing every part of the supply chain.
-We are an independent, self-funding body campaigning to raise the industry's profile, its role underpinning so many Welsh Government strategies and creating a Welsh built environment fit for the future.
+We are an independent, self-funding body campaigning to highlight the industry's role in underpinning key Welsh Government strategies and creating a built environment fit for the future.

-CEW will lead the drive to improve the construction process in Wales - advocating a change in behaviours and an emphasis on long term value - and will be the agency that delivers the targets mapped out in Building Prosperity.
+CEW will lead the drive to improve the construction process in Wales - advocating a change in behaviours and an emphasis on long-term value - and will be the agency that delivers the targets mapped out in Building Prosperity.